-A survey of permeability test methods will be prepared and send to DOT, material suppliers and testing labs that evaluates the current state of the practice as it relates to permeability (transport tests).
-It is currently anticipated that the survey will be sent in early November with a one month completion time.
+A survey of permeability test methods was prepared and sent to DOT personnel, material suppliers and testing labs that evaluates the current state of the practice as it relates to permeability (transport tests).
+The survey will be sent after TRB.